 Glass Squid Facts

-- Glass Squid serves as the collective name for any species of squid in the Cranchiidae family.
-Scientists currently recognize 60 known species within this rather unique family.
+- Firstly, Glass Squid serves as the collective name for any species of squid in the Cranchiidae family.
+Further, scientists currently recognize 60 known species within this rather unique family.

-- Some varieties also possess ammonia-filled sacs to aid in providing buoyancy.
+- In addition, these creatures have evolved some astonishing characteristics.
+For example, some varieties also possess ammonia-filled sacs to aid in providing buoyancy.

-- As with most types of squid, individuals spend their youth near the surface and slowly migrate to greater depths as they mature.
+- Further, as with most types of squid, individuals spend their youth living near the surface of the ocean.
+But, once reaching physical maturity, these slowly migrate to greater depths as they mature.

-The various species of Glass Squid vary greatly in size.
-Some species possess a mantle length of as little as 3.9 in (4 cm), yet others measure as large as 9.8 ft (3 m).
+Most notably, and not surprisingly, the various species of Glass Squid vary greatly in size.
+Some species possess a mantle length of as little as 3.9 in (4 cm).
+However, others among them measure as large as 9.8 ft (3 m).

-The various Glass Squid live in every ocean on earth.
+First of all, the various Glass Squid have an incredible range of habitation.
+That’s because it lives in every ocean on earth.
 The majority of these creatures prefer a habitat region either near the surface or in mid-range depths.

-However, there seem to be a few varieties of this incredible cephalopod that reside at extreme depths of as much as 1.6 mi (2 km) below the surface.
+However, there seem to be a few varieties of this incredible cephalopod that prefer a decidedly different habitat.
+These species prefer to reside at extreme depths of as much as 1.6 mi (2 km) below the surface.

-Like most related species, this carnivore primarily feeds on a variety of small fish, crabs, and similar-sized creatures.
+In addition, like most related species, this carnivore primarily feeds on a rather wide variety of prey.
+This usually consists of various species of small fish, crabs, and similar-sized creatures.